mrsiegfried/academic-kickstart/content/home/projects.md

 weight = 50  # Order that this section will appear.

 title = "Funded Projects"
-subtitle = "Here are our most recently funded projects [click here](https://mrsiegfried.github.io/projects) for the full list."
+subtitle = "Here are our most recently funded projects.
+[Click here](https://mrsiegfried.github.io/projects) for the full list."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.